k0marrr1/nyc-mhtn-ds-021720/week_6/lin_reg_final_project/README.md

 ### 2. Non-Technical Presentation Must-Haves

-The second deliverable should be a Google Slides presentation delivered as a pdf file in your fork of this repository with the file name of `presentation.pdf` detailing the results of your project.
-Your target audience are non-technical people interested in using your findings to maximize their profit when selling their home.
+The second deliverable should be a Google Slides presentation.

 Your presentation should: